RyanSyme/house-of-sock/README.md

 #### Profile Page

 *   The profile page stores and shows the users delivery info which can be updated by the user
-*   The profile page show the users order history with a link to each individual order
+*   The profile page shows the users order history with a link to each individual order

 #### Wishlist